MartinMiles/awesome-sitecore/readme.md

 - [Extensible JSON Renderings](https://github.com/coreyasmith/jss-extensible-json-renderings) - Extending JSON renderings in Sitecore JavaScript Services.
 - [JavaScript Services Anti-Forgery Tokens](https://github.com/coreyasmith/jss-anti-forgery-tokens) - A sample repository to demonstrate how to use .NET anti-forgery tokens in Sitecore JavaScript Services with both MVC and Web API controllers using out-of-the-box anti-forgery token validators.
 The demo API is also completely mocked in disconnected mode to show how this functionality can work in both disconnected and connected modes.
 - [How to GraphQL](https://github.com/kamsar/howtographql) - A fullstack tutorial website to learn all about GraphQL.

+## JAMstack

+- [Next.js Starter kit using GraphQL and Sitecore Experience Edge for Content Hub](https://github.com/konabos/Next.js-Starter-kit-using-GraphQL-and-Sitecore-Content-Hub-Content-as-a-Service) - This is a great example of Sitecore Experience Edge Content as-a-Service approach using NextJS upon React, using a demo instance of the latest Content Hub.

 ## Helix